COVID-19 entry restrictions for Singapore

-It’s illegal to drink alcohol in public places (eg beyond the premises of bars and restaurants) from 10.30pm to 7am and all day at weekends in certain areas.
+It’s illegal to drink alcohol in public places from 10:30pm to 7am and all day on weekends in specific areas and designated Liquor Control Zones.
 Offenders will be fined.
 See Local laws and customs

-Don’t become involved with drugs of any kind.
-Possession of even very small quantities can lead to imprisonment, corporal punishment or the death penalty.
+Penalties for drug offences are severe and can include the death penalty.
+Possession of even very small quantities can lead to imprisonment, corporal punishment (caning) or the death penalty.

-The offence of ‘outrage of modesty’ (molestation) can result in a fine, jail or corporal punishment.
+The offence of ‘outrage of modesty’ (molestation) can result in a fine, imprisonment or corporal punishment (caning).
 Scams involving false claims of molest are thought to exist.
 See Local laws and customs

-There is a risk from Dengue fever.
+There is a risk of dengue fever in Singapore.
 See Health

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.